-Elena has been tapped by the new leadership at the Kennedy Center to serve as Artistic Consultant for the upcoming JFK Centennial and beyond, as the institution launches ambitious programming initiatives; currently she is working on Kennedy Center talks for The Human Journey, presented in partnership with National Geographic, presents a season themed around The Human Journey.
+Elena was tapped by the new leadership at the Kennedy Center to serve as Artistic Consultant for its JFK Centennial and beyond, as the institution launched ambitious programming initiatives; currently she is working on Kennedy Center talks for The Human Journey, presented in partnership with National Geographic, presents a season themed around The Human Journey.

 She is a Supervising Producer of the Metropolitan Opera's Peabody- and Emmy-award winning Live in HD series, seen in movie theaters in 70 countries worldwide, and an Executive Producer of the Met's international Saturday radio broadcasts.
 Previously, Elena supervised Marketing and Communications at the Met, the world’s largest opera company.
 She curated Met events with partners including Guggenheim Works & Process and Live at NYPL (New York Public Library), and produced "The Met at Le Poisson Rouge," a series of adventurous concerts featuring Met artists such as Anna Netrebko, Simon Keenlyside, Thomas Adès, and Nico Muhly in a West Village club.
 She also produced new production photo shoots with photographers such as Brigitte Lacombe, Anne Deniau, and Nick Heavican, featuring many of the Met's leading opera stars.